Yasunori Mitsuda: Musical style and influences

 Mitsuda claims to compose by "just fool[ing] around on my keyboard" and letting the melodies come to him.
 He also sometimes comes up with songs while asleep, including the ending theme to Chrono Trigger and "Bonds of Sea and Fire" from Xenogears, though his main inspiration is visual items, "paintings or other things".
 His music is frequently minimalistic, and he has cited Minimalism as an influence.
 His final battle themes for Chrono Trigger and Xenogears are based on only a few chords each, with the latter containing only two.
 Mitsuda has listened to a great number of musical genres throughout his life, which he learned from his father, and is especially inspired by jazz music.
-He grew up listening mainly to his father's favourite jazz musician Art Blakey, in addition to the Japanese electronic music band Yellow Magic Orchestra, before getting into classical music.
+He grew up listening to artists such as jazz musician Art Blakey, electronic music band Yellow Magic Orchestra, and instrumental rock group The Ventures before exploring classical music.
 He is also inspired by Celtic music, and has created two albums of music in that style.
 His soundtrack for Chrono Trigger also shows the influence of Asian music, including the sounds of Japanese shakuhachi flutes, Indian tabla drums and the sitar.
 He has cited Maurice Ravel, J.S.
 Bach, Pyotr Tchaikovsky, Claude Debussy, Robert Schumann, Antonín Dvořák, and Gustav Holst as his favorite classical composers, claiming that his modern influences are too numerous to name as he listens to so much music.